AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-an-adaptive-form-to-aem-sites-page.md

 * **[Convert an Adaptive Form to Experience Fragment](#convert-an-adaptive-form-in-sites-page-to-an-experience-fragment):** Convert an Adaptive Form added to an AEM Sites page to an Experience Fragment for reusing the form across multiple AEM Sites pages.

 * **Create and add forms based on approved templates to an AEM Sites page:** You can leverage pre-approved templates to quickly create Adaptive Forms that align with your organization's branding guidelines and design standards.
-The option is available only for Adaptive Forms created with Adaptive Forms Editor or **[!UICONTROL Adaptive Forms - Embed]** component.
+The option is available only for Adaptive Forms created with Adaptive Forms Editor or **[!UICONTROL Adaptive Forms - Embed(v2)]** component.

 * **Add existing forms to an AEM Sites page:** You can easily integrate forms that you have already created into your websites, enabling visitors to interact with them directly.
-The option is available only for Adaptive Forms created with Adaptive Forms Editor or **[!UICONTROL Adaptive Forms - Embed]** component.
+The option is available only for Adaptive Forms created with Adaptive Forms Editor or **[!UICONTROL Adaptive Forms - Embed(v2)]** component.

 * **Add multiple forms to an AEM Sites page or Experience Fragment:**  You can create or add multiple Adaptive Forms to an AEM Sites page to provide multiple choices to users based on their preferences and requirements.
 These can a combination of brand-new form from scratch and existing forms.

 ## Considerations to embed an Adaptive Form in AEM Sites page or AEM Experience Fragment {#consideration}

-* When you create or add a form using the **[!UICONTROL Adaptive Forms – Embed]** component, the forms undergo translation and localization using the AEM Forms translation flow.
-In this case, a single form is maintained and referenced in all the language copies of the Sites pages. **[!UICONTROL Adaptive Forms – Embed]** component does not provide access to various features of AEM Sites pages like, versioning, targeting, translation, and multi-site manager.
+* When you create or add a form using the **[!UICONTROL Adaptive Forms – Embed(v2)]** component, the forms undergo translation and localization using the AEM Forms translation flow.
+In this case, a single form is maintained and referenced in all the language copies of the Sites pages. **[!UICONTROL Adaptive Forms – Embed(v2)]** component does not provide access to various features of AEM Sites pages like, versioning, targeting, translation, and multi-site manager.

 * When you use the **[!UICONTROL Adaptive Form Container]** to create a form, the forms undergo translation and localization through the AEM Sites translation flow.
 For each language, a separate copy (language copy) of the sites page and corresponding forms is generated and when a content author modifies a rule in a form on the parent page, the same changes must be made in all language copies of the form. **[!UICONTROL Adaptive Form Container]** also allows you to use various features of AEM Sites pages like, versioning, targeting, translation, and multi-site manager.

 ## Requirements to embed an Adaptive Form in AEM Sites page or AEM Experience Fragment {#before-you-start-embedding-an-adaptive-form}

-Before you start embedding a new Adaptive Form or a pre-existing Adaptive Form using **[!UICONTROL Adaptive Forms – Embed]**, enable **Adaptive Forms Core Components** and add **Adaptive Forms Client Libraries** to your AEM Sites page:
+Before you start embedding a new Adaptive Form or a pre-existing Adaptive Form using **[!UICONTROL Adaptive Forms – Embed(v2)]**, enable **Adaptive Forms Core Components** and add **Adaptive Forms Client Libraries** to your AEM Sites page:

 +++  Enable Adaptive Forms Core Components for your AEM Cloud Service environment